jorgegv/rage1/doc/USAGE-OVERVIEW.md

 ## Custom source code

 Custom code can be defined in .c and .asm files under directory `game_src`.
-The Makefile is prepared to compile anything in that directoru and add it to your main program.
+The Makefile is prepared to compile anything in that directory and add it to your main program.
 This can be used to include the Game Functions in GAME_CONFIG structure, for example.